Ruiz-z/Ruiz-z/README.md

 <h2 align="left">Hi 👋!
-My name is Mauro Ruiz and I'm 20 years old student of computer systems engineering of ITS, Coahuila, Mexico. born in Saltillo Coahuila</h2>
+My name is Mauro Ruiz and I'm 20 years old,student of computer systems engineering of ITS, Coahuila, Mexico. born in Saltillo Coahuila</h2>

 ###